 Can you use weight loss medications like Saxenda and Ozempic after Gastric bypass or Gastric sleeve surgery?

 Yes.
-You can use Saxenda and Wegovy or Ozempic after gastric bypass surgery.
+You can use Saxenda, Wegovy, Ozempic, or Mounjaro after gastric bypass surgery.
 However, with gastric bypass or other bariatric surgical procedures, you already have lost enough weight that you won’t need a weight loss pill (Cntrave or Qsymia) or injection to lose weight.